Skip to content

 name: simple-func-py

-Note: Function drivers can be attached as hooks in environment templates or as tasks in Resource Template - Custom Provider.
+Note: Function drivers can be attached as hooks in environment templates, resource templates, or as tasks in the Resource Template - Custom Provider.

 Return Errors/Exceptions